Be Heard & Be Part of the Solution

 Who will see my name or have access to my responses?

 Access to these data will be restricted to project personnel at the Office of Student Persistence Research in the Division of Student Services.
-No other campus officials, administrators, or faculty will have access to the disaggregated data.
+No other campus officials, administrators, or faculty have access to disaggregated data.

 If you have additional questions or concerns?